-- The care you receive is included in the plan's Medical Benefits Chart(this chart is in Chapter 4 of this document). - The care you receive is considered medically necessary "Medically necessary" means that the services, supplies, equipment, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You have a network primary care provider (a PCP) who is providing and overseeing your care.
-As a member of our plan, you must choose a network PCP (for more information about this, see Section 2.1 in this chapter). - You must receive your care from a network provider (for more information about this, see Section 2 in this chapter).
-In most cases, care you receive from an out-of-network provider (a provider who is not part of our plan's network) will not be covered.
-This means you will have to pay the provider in full for the services furnished.
-Here are three exceptions:
+- The care you receive is included in the plan's Medical Benefits Chart(this chart is in Chapter 4 of this document). - The care you receive is considered medically necessary "Medically necessary" means that the services, supplies, equipment, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You receive your care from a provider who is eligible to provide services under Original Medicare.
+As a member of our plan, you can receive your care from either a network provider or an out-of-network provider (for more about this, see Section 2 in this chapter). - ° The providers in our network are listed in the Provider Directory.